Oil steadies as investors mull US tariff impacts

 PHOTO

-LONDON - Oil prices were little changed on Friday and heading for a weekly gain as investors weighed the impact of further tariffs and sanctions by U.S. President Donald Trump.
+Oil prices were little changed on Friday and heading for a weekly gain as investors weighed the impact of further import tariffs imposed by U.S. President Donald Trump and threats of sanctions.

-Investors have focused on the potential impact of U.S. tariffs on oil prices this week, with tariff rates on U.S. trading partners set to take effect from Friday.
+Investors have focused on the potential impact of U.S. tariffs on oil prices this week, with tariff rates on U.S. trading partners largely set to take effect from next Friday.

 Trump signed an executive order on Thursday imposing tariffs ranging from 10% to 41% on U.S. imports from dozens of countries and foreign territories that failed to reach trade deals by his August 1 deadline, including Canada, India and Taiwan.